rendeirolab/CLAM/README.md

 The purpose of the fork is to compartimentalize the features related with processing of whole-slide images (WSI) from the CLAM model.

-The package has been renamed to `wsi_core` as that was the name of the module related with whole slide image processing.
+The package has been renamed to `wsi`.

 ## Installation